bazzat10/Projects/readme.md

   * Bug Fixes - Player is now announced WINNER if they win on the last box.
 NO Longer show TIE GAME.
 Used *return* to immediately exit the function.

 ###### Friday 24/02/17
+  * TRY implementing a working scoreboard.

 ### UNRESOLVED ISSUES
-* In my initial plan - players would be able to select from a list of characters such as Toad / Mario / Luigi / Princess Peach.
 * Shorten code - DRYer.
 Make the code flow more efficient.
 * CSS Bugs!!!!
+* Scoreboard.

 ### FUTURE PLANS
-* Implement the ability for players to select different characters
+* Implement the ability for players to select different characters.
+* A working scoreboard.
-* Scoreboard
+* Sound effects.

 ### GAME RULES